reegnz/jq-zsh-plugin/README.md

 This plugin requires [fzf](https://github.com/junegunn/fzf) to be available on your PATH.

-The project consists of two components:
+The project consists of the following components:

 - a `jq-repl` command
 - a `jq-paths` command
-- a `jq.plugin.zsh` providing line-editor feature using `jq-repl`
+- a `jq.plugin.zsh` providing line-editor feature utilizing `jq-repl`

 ### [zplug](https://github.com/zplug/zplug)